 According to statistical information of the Maryland 2009 US Census Bureau, approximately 29.7% of the state's population is African-American and 7.2% is Hispanic.
-The table below provides population estimates for racial groups at the national, state, university, college and departmental levels.
+Undergraduate student diversity information.

 The department can and should pay attention to issues of equity, inclusion and the representation of women and people of color in its applicant pools.
 The Dean’s office and the Office of Inclusion can be invaluable resources in achieving these goals.
 Throughout this document we use the term ‘underrepresented’ to refer to groups of individuals whose presence on the faculty are below the proportions that would be expected given their presence in the available pool.

 Departmental mentoring program: The mentoring program within the department should serve all new faculty and be especially helpful to faculty from underrepresented groups.